ServiceStackApps/EmailContacts/README.md

 ## Further Reading

-  - For more tutorials see a number of other [getting started tutorials and walkthroughs from the ServiceStack community](https://github.com/ServiceStack/ServiceStack/wiki/Create-your-first-webservice#wiki-community-resources)
+  - For more tutorials see the [getting started tutorials and walkthroughs from the ServiceStack community](https://github.com/ServiceStack/ServiceStack/wiki/Create-your-first-webservice#wiki-community-resources)
-  - For more example projects see the [Definitive list of Example Projects, Use-Cases, Demos, Starter Templates](http://stackoverflow.com/a/15869816)
+  - For more example projects see the [Definitive list of Examples, Use-Cases, Demos, Starter Templates](http://stackoverflow.com/a/15869816)
   - For available courses on ServiceStack see [the ServiceStack courses on Plural Sight](http://pluralsight.com/training/Courses/Find?highlight=true&searchTerm=servicestack)